 - Vitamin E

 To date, these studies have produced negative, inconclusive or contradictory results.
 Talk to your doctor before starting any type of alternative to make sure it's safe for you.

 Coping and support

-It can be frightening to learn that the reason you're having pain is that your blood vessels are narrowing.
+It can be concerning to learn that the reason you're having pain is that your blood vessels are narrowing.
 Learning all you can about what's causing your claudication can put you in control, and you'll know exactly what steps to take to ease your pain.

 Some people also find it helpful to talk with other people who are going through the same thing that they are.
-In a support group, you may find encouragement, advice and maybe even an exercise partner or two.
+In a support group, you may find encouragement, advice, and maybe even an exercise partner or two.
 Ask your doctor if there are any support groups in your area.